-No, Dean Morrison will make brief closing remarks, and then the faculty will exit.
-Once the faculty has departed, the music will change and you will be guided by an Aisle Director to recess out of the Theater.
-Please wait for the faculty to leave before beginning the recessional.
+NO, Dean Morrison will make brief closing remarks, and then the faculty will exit.
+Once the faculty has departed the music will change and the student recessional will begin.
+An Aisle Director will indicate when your row can stand and exit the Theatre.

-Where will we graduates be after exiting the Theater?
+Where will we graduates be after exiting the Theatre?

 What do we do with our academic attire?

-Where do they go and when should they arrive?
+Where do I go and when should I arrive?

 The Beacon Theatre is located at 2124 Broadway between West 74th and 75th Streets.
 You should enter via the front entrance on Broadway where you will be directed to seating.
 The doors to the theatre will open at 9:30 a.m., and you must have your tickets to be seated.

 If your graduate requested special seating for limited mobility, your tickets will be marked with a green sticker.
 Please enter the Beacon Theatre through the main entrance, where there will be a separate line for limited mobility guests.
 All guests should proceed to the limited mobility section on the ground level of the Theatre, which is indicated by green balloons.
 DOORS WILL OPEN FOR GUESTS WITH LIMITED MOBILITY SEATING TICKETS AT 9:00 A.M. approximately 30 MINUTES PRIOR TO GENERAL ADMISSION.
 Limited Mobility Seating is available to ONLY those whose graduate requested special seating arrangements when ordering their tickets.